-Administration is recommending that Council proceed to give Bylaw No. 675-PL-20 First Reading and direct Administration to schedule a non-statutory Public Hearing.
+Bylaw No. 675-PL-20 received first reading at the August 11, 2020 regular council meeting.
+Administration is recommending that Council proceed to give Bylaw No. 675-PL-20 second as well as third and final reading subject to the outcome of the non-statutory Public Hearing.